iBug/iBug-source/_home/skills.md

 : Barely touched Ruby, write short snippets to aid existing Ruby projects (my Jekyll website or other Rails apps)

+The Web Trilogy (HTML/CSS/JavaScript) #3#

+: [The ugly "previous" website](https://classic.ibugone.com) that I designed and wrote on my own.
+I also extensively modified the theme to suit my needs for a nice-looking personal website.

+Go #3#

+: My preferred language for small gadgets, especially when involving an HTTP server or non-trivial data structures.

 Verilog #1#

 : Learned from school courses *Digital Circuit labs* and *Computer Organization and Design labs*.
 Not practiced much